dankamongmen/notcurses/README.md

       to notcurses.
 * September 2019: I extracted fade routines from Growlight and Omphalos, and offered them to NCURSES as extensions.
 They are not accepted, which is understandable.
-I mention that I intend to extract Panelreels, and offer to include them in the CDK (Curses Development Kit).
+I mention that I intend to extract ncreels, and offer to include them in the CDK (Curses Development Kit).
 [Growlight issue #43](https://github.com/dankamongmen/growlight/issues/43) is created regarding this extraction.
 A few minor patches go into NCURSES.
 * 2011, 2013: I develop [Growlight](https://github.com/dankamongmen/growlight)